 Boasting a cozy home environment, our tasting room is decorated with bright Provencal-inspired colors.
 Simply walk up to one of the serving tables, and enjoy Le Cuvier’s fine wines and hors d’oeuvres.
 Then soak in the views from the large picture windows and doors.

 Le Cuvier was first in Paso Robles wine country to feature hors d’oeuvres as part of the regular wine tasting experience—and we continue that tradition today.
 Adjoining the tasting room, the kitchen is fully equipped with commercial equipment (minus the microwave).
-Cheryl Keast, our in-house chef, prepares all of her homemade food pairings onsite.
+John Munch, our in-house chef, works with the winemakers and staff to produce unique pairings with each of our wines.

 The half-mile long road leading to the site climbs about 200 feet up to the home property.
 Once there, visitors are greeted by sweeping views of the Salinas River basin northeast and west of Paso Robles.
 Enjoy a packed lunch on our patio or sit in one of our Adirondacks and simply soak it all in.